tinuzz/wp-plugin-trackserver/readme.txt

 = UNRELEASED =

+* Support mutiple tracks in a single map.
+Use a comma-separated list of track IDs (and/or 'live') in the 'track' parameter to show multiple tracks.
 * Support (wrapped) GeoJSON as a format for serving tracks.
 Polyline is still the default, because GeoJSON is 10 times as big.
+* Fix a bug with the OsmAnd timestamp calculation on 32-bit systems.
+* Support upload of GPX 1.0 files in addition to GPX 1.1.
+* Add a [tsscipts] shortcode to force-load the plugin's JavaScript in case the main shortcode usage detection fails.

 = v1.9 =
 IMPORTANT: This release resets the OsmAnd access key and changes the TrackMe